The Complete Guide to USB Flash Drive Data Recovery (8 Chapters)

 Chapter 6: USB Data Recovery Software for PC & Mac

-Please note: you'll need to rely on a computer to run such recovery program in order to retrieve your deleted or inaccessible files.
-And it's not 100% guaranteed that you'll get all your data back.
-But it's worth a try and the scanning operation is read-only, so it won't cause any damage.
+Please note: you'll need to rely on a computer to run the recovery software to retrieve your deleted or inaccessible files.
+And it's not 100% guaranteed that you'll get all your data back, but it's at least worth a try.

-If your computer is based on Windows, try Easy Drive Data Recovery — an easy to use tool designed by Munsoft dedicated to rescuing many types of files deleted or lost from a disk drive.
+If you are using a Windows PC, try Easy Drive Data Recovery — an incredibly powerful and easy-to-use tool designed by Munsoft dedicated to recovering many types of files deleted or lost from an external disk drive.

-For Mac OS X, go to Stellar Mac Data Recovery — the most powerful Mac data recovery utility originally developed to retrieve data from Macintosh hard drive, it also works amazingly well for external drives.
+If you are on a Mac machine (MacBook, iMac, etc.), get Stellar Phoenix Mac Data Recovery — an app that was originally developed to retrieve data from the internal Macintosh hard drive, but now it also works amazingly well to pull back data from external disks.

-Chapter 7: Step by Step to Retrieve Files from USB Drive using Recovery Software
+Chapter 7: Step by Step to Retrieve Files from USB Drives using Recovery Software

 - First off, turn on your computer, open a web browser such as IE, Chrome or Safari.
-Download a USB recovery program we recommended above and install it on your computer.
+Get a USB recovery program we recommended above and install it on your computer.

-- Insert your flash drive into the USB port on your computer.
-Open "This PC" (in Windows) or "Disk Utility" (for Mac) to check and make sure the disk is recognized.
+- Now insert your flash drive into the USB port on your computer.
+Open "This PC" (in Windows) or "Disk Utility" (for Mac) to check and make sure the disk can be recognized.

 - Now launch the recovery software.
-Follow its instructions to select the right drive or file types to conduct a scan.
+Follow its instructions on the screen to select the right drive or file types to conduct a scan.
 The scanning process can take several minutes depending upon your disk volume.

-- Preview the found files and recover those items you want.
+- When the scan is complete.
+Preview the found files and recover those items you want.

 Chapter 8: Additional Tips to Protect Your USB Flash Drive Data

-- If you've deleted files from the device or formatted your USB key, stop using it right away.
-Because any additional data writing activities to the disk may significantly decrease the recovery chance.
+- If you've deleted files from USB drive or formatted it, stop using the device right away.
+Because any additional data writing activities to the disk may overwrite the old files thus decreasing the recovery rate.

 - Always put your flash disk in a safe environment — meaning less possible suffer statics, water damage or physical drop.

 - Backup and backup the data regularly.
-All digital devices will fail eventually and you never know when, backup is king to keep your data safe.
+All digital devices will fail eventually and you never know when that will happen, backup is king to keep your data safe.

-- Do not easily plug your USB key to any computer you're not familiar with, especially those in public libraries.
+- Try not plug your USB key to a computer that you're not familiar with, especially those in public places.
 You never know if the computer has a virus or not.

 What do you think?

-While it's super convenient to carry a USB flash drive and access the data whenever we need, it's also easier for the small storage device to go wrong either with human mis-operations or device crash/damage issues.
+While it's super convenient to carry a USB flash drive and access the data whenever we need, it's also prone for the small storage device to go wrong either with human mis-operations or device crash/damage issues.
 Hope you find this USB data recovery guide useful.
 Best of all, good luck on recovering your lost items.
 If you have any further questions or suggestions, leave a comment below and let us know.
-We'd be happy to address them for you.